libapps/libapps-mirror/nassh/doc/FAQ.md

   to SecureShell-0.7.2.

-> What if I want to make changes to the source?
+## What if I want to make changes to the source?

-  Read the hack.txt file in this directory.
+  Read the [hack.md](/nassh/doc/hack.md) file in this directory.